vixrant/Vixrant.github.io/README.md

 ### About

-The website is currently built on Hugo using a [Coder](https://themes.gohugo.io/hugo-coder-portfolio/) theme, with small customisations.
+The website is currently built on Hugo using a custom theme.

 ---